 Do also keep in mind that for some reason, this feature is not available for UWP apps.
 UWP stands for Universal Windows Platform.
 Generally, every app that you can obtain from the Windows Store right now.

 Attention!
 When messing around with the registry, one wrong move can render your system unusable.
 And if that happens, I won’t take any responsibility for it.

 It’s generally recommended to keep backups before touching your system files, just so that you can be on the safe side.
 Perform the below-mentioned steps at your own risk.

-I can now use this feature on my Windows 10 start menu with no problems whatsoever.
+You can now use this feature on your Windows 10 start menu with no problems whatsoever.

 Use the Local Group Policy Director